 Here’s another room with stained glass windows.
 The Hungarian room is small but boasts some cool toys and window designs.

 The Indian classroom is another room with uncomfortable seats but loads of interesting cultural elements, from the Quran to images of men praying.
-This room is based on a 4th-9th century AD courtyard from Nalanda, a Buddhist monastic university.

 The Japanese room is very zen, with a lot of straight lines, natural light, and simple colors.
 This room was designed like an 18th-century house of a farmer or small community leader.